Why study Master of Public Administration at UWS London?

 Optional area of study

-- Global Crisis Management (20 credits)
+- The State in a Global Order (20 credits)

 Successful completion of the PgDip allows you to proceed to the master’s area of study: